 If you’ve ever had to organize hundreds or thousands of items into a folder tree, you know how tricky this can be.
 In general, when creating your folder structure, choose a structure that makes it easy for you, as the intranet administrator, to manage and secure the content.
-For example, if you have a set of files only used by one location, create a top level folder (or new document library), so all new subfolders automatically inherit the right permissions.
+For example, if you have a set of files only used by one location, create a top-level folder (or new document library), so all new subfolders automatically inherit the right permissions.

 However, the correct folder structure for managing information is often not the best structure for employees who don’t have access to all the information.
-For instance, if you have structure that organizes projects first by location, then year, then department and then the project name, a user with permissions to only a single project would have to click through four folders before seeing any files.
+For instance, if you have a structure that organizes projects first by location, then the year, then department, and then the project name, a user with permissions to only a single project would have to click through four folders before seeing any files.
 A good self-service intranet should make it easy for users to find the files they need.

 - Create custom navigation using menus to tailor the user experience

 The vast majority of the time, we apply security to prevent unauthorized access to information.
 But using security to exclude information that isn’t relevant can have a huge impact on a self-service intranet.
 For instance, the marketing department may be storing draft versions of product information sheets and brochures.
 However, customer service often searches by product name for instructions on how to register new customers.
 By restricting access to the draft marketing material to just the marketing department, the intranet will automatically do the following for non-marketing staff: